eqladios/RORchallange/README.txt

 $ git push heroku master
 $ heroku run rake db:migrate
 The database on heroku would be empty as Postgresql is used in Production and SQLite3 is used in Development so you have to populate it.
-A fix would be using Postgresql on Production, Development and Testing
+A fix would be using Postgresql on Production, Development and Testing.

 * Application feautures
 Designed with Bootstrap3, so its UI is dynamic and multi-platforms-friendly